fivetran/hvr-connectors/databricks/README.md

 If set to '+cleanup' the connector will delete any files it finds in the folder during the 'check' phase that are not part of this integrate cycle.
 Note that to enable '+cleanup', HVR_DBRK_FILE_EXPR must be set to the value of Integrate /RenameExpression and the pathname specified by HVR_DBRK_FILE_EXPR must include {hvr_tbl_name} as an element in a folder, not just the file name.

 ## Burst table
 The script creates the burst table as a managed table and then uses COPY INTO to load the burst table.
-The connector can also be configured to create the burst table as an unmanaged table.
-That is, the create table defines metadata but the data are the files uploaded by Integrate.
-When the burst table is created as an unmanaged table, the script skips the COPY INTO sql to load the burst table.

-To create the burst table as an unmanaged table, the script must be able to point to a location that has only those files written by integrate in this cycle for this table.
-The script checks this by 1) checking if the table name is in the path, and 2) checking that the files in that location are only the ones that it expects to find there.
-If these conditions hold, the connector can create the burst table as an unmanaged table.
-If not it will create the burst table and load it.

-By default, the script will create the burst table as an unmanaged table if it can (that is, if the above conditions hold), otherwise the script will create the burst table as a managed table.

-An Environment action, HVR_DBRK_UNMANAGED_BURST, can be used to force this logic one way or the other.
-However, if HVR_DBRK_UNMANAGED_BURST=ON, and there are more files in the location than in the integrate cycle for the table, the script will revert to the managed table logic.

 ## Target is a replication copy
 To maintain a replication copy, the connector requires that the following ColumnProperties actions are defined.
 Note